schauhan/miniature-memory/content/posts/a-product-manager-is-not-the-ceo-of-the-product.md

 ## Job Function: CEO vs Product Manager

-Basically, a CEO is more concerned with selling something, while a product manager is focused on solving customer problems.
+Basically, a CEO is more concerned with selling, while a product manager is focused on solving customer problems.

 ### Power

 As a CEO you have the ultimate authority over people working for you.
 Unlike a product manager, you can hire/fire people.
-A product manager role, in contrast, is based in collaboration, relationship building, and a good deal of soft-power.
+A product manager's role, in contrast, is dependent on collaboration, relationship building, and a good deal of soft-power.

 You decide the direction the company would take, in terms of products, messaging, market positioning, etc.

 ### ... and responsibility

-With all this power, and people (customers, employees, your board) relying on you to make the correct decisions, a CEO has a relatively low margin of error.
-The proverbial buck starts with you.
+With all this authority, and people (customers, employees, your board) relying on them to make the correct decisions, a CEO has a relatively low margin of error.
+The proverbial buck starts, and stops, with you.

 A product manager has it relatively easier - if tomorrow a product failed, it won’t make the company go belly-up (unless it’s a startup, in which case the PM is probably also the CEO).